DAFaulkens/CrowdFundingPayment-BankTransfer/README.md

 Changelog
 ---------
 ###v1.9
-* It was move the HTML code to template file.
+* It was moved the HTML code to template file.

 ###v1.8
 * Fixed an issue with rewards.
 The distributed rewards have not been updated.